ebuchman/blog/content/posts/velocity.md

 circulate in an economy.

-It's less clear how to measure velocity directly in ledger-based or electronic systems, where there are no distinct monetary tokens like coins that can be tracked.
-There are just balances in an account.
+It's less clear how to measure velocity directly in ledger-based or electronic systems, where there are no distinct monetary tokens like coins that can be tracked, but just balances in an account.
 There are still payments between accounts, of course, and we can still compute velocity as a ratio between total payments and total money supply.
 But now instead of dealing with literal circulation of physical tokens, velocity is some more abstract